 The coastal strip, detached from the rest of the park, is approximately 43,000 acres.
-About 36,000 acres are north of the Hoh River and are mostly designated as wilderness (70%).
+About 36,000 acres are north of the Hoh River.
+Most of the coastal strip (about 70%) is designated as wilderness.
 The remainder, in the vicinity of Kalaloch, is non-wilderness and administered primarily for recreational purposes.
 The park boundary extends seaward to the lowest low tide line and includes the intertidal beaches and rocky tidepools.